Brewers cool off Tigers with Hiura's help | Sports-Games

 Brewers cool off Tigers with Hiura's help

-Keston Hiura blasted a three-run homer and the host Milwaukee Brewers snapped the Detroit Tigers' six-game winning streak with an 8-5 victory on Wednesday.
+Keston Hiura blasted a three-run homer, and the host Milwaukee Brewers snapped the Detroit Tigers' six-game winning streak with an 8-5 victory on Wednesday.
 Jace Peterson supplied a pinch-hit, two-run homer for the Brewers (17-19), while Christian Yelich walked four times and scored three runs.
-Omar Narvaez drove in two runs and Eric Yardley (2-0) pitched two innings of scoreless relief to collect the victory.
-Josh Hader pitched the ninth for his ninth save.
+Omar Narvaez drove in two runs, and Eric Yardley (2-0) pitched two innings of scoreless relief to collect the victory.
+Josh Hader handled the ninth for his ninth save.

 Tigers pitchers issued 10 walks and hit two batters.
-They were led offensively by Willi Castro, who had three hits and drove in two runs.
-Jorge Bonifacio also knocked in two runs for Detroit (17-17).
+Detroit's offense was led by Willi Castro, who had three hits and drove in two runs.
+Jorge Bonifacio also knocked in two runs for the Tigers (17-17).
 The Tigers caught a lucky break while building a 3-0 lead in the first inning.
-Victor Reyes led off the game with a double and Detroit eventually loaded the bases with one out.
-Castro then hit a dribbler up the first base line which stayed on the chalk, bringing home the first run.
-Bonifacio's ground-rule double to left-center with two out delivered the next two runs.
+Victor Reyes led off the game with a double, and Detroit eventually loaded the bases with one out.
+Castro then hit a dribbler up the first base line that stayed on the chalk, bringing home the first run.
+Bonifacio's ground-rule double to left-center with two outs delivered the next two runs.

 The Brewers gained the lead in the seventh against Joe Jimenez (1-2).
 They loaded the bases on a walk, a hit batter and a single.
 Eric Sogard then hit a sacrifice fly to center.
 Peterson's two-out, two-run homer in the eighth gave Milwaukee a cushion.